MatsMoll/matsmoll.github.io/_posts/2025-08-12-smoketesting-ml-pipelines.md

     patterned_source
 )
 ```
 Because the other columns in WineQuality aren’t defined here, they’ll be filled in automatically with valid random values.
 However, all rows will have the same random value, creating a strong deterministic relationship between the alcohol and quality columns.

-## Loading the training dataset
-With the partial data source set up this way, when you load the dataset, you’ll get multiple rows where the columns you didn’t specify have the same random value repeated across all rows.
-This means those filler features don’t add noise or variation row-to-row.
+With that setup, we can now load the dataset and train a model.

 ```python
 from sklearn.ensemble import RandomForestClassifier